Fill your College Details

 Key decision-making structures include:

-- if and else: Used to execute different code blocks depending on whether a condition is true or false.
+• if and else: These are used to run certain code blocks according to the fact that a condition is true or false.

 3. Looping Statements